Brother (Pearl Jam song): Origin and recording

 The original version of "Brother" features lyrics written by vocalist Eddie Vedder and music written by guitarist Stone Gossard.
-A version of "Brother" with vocals appears on the 2009 Ten reissue, while an alternate vocal version circulated among fans on an in-house disc labelled Rarities Unreleased Cuts that leaked onto the internet.
+A version of "Brother" with vocals appears on the 2009 Ten reissue, while an alternate vocal version circulated among fans for years on the Epic Rough Mixes 4/26/91 promo cassette that was released as a bootleg and later on the 2004 Epic in-house disc labelled Rarities Unreleased Cuts that leaked onto the internet.

 While the band was working on Ten, the song became a point of contention between Gossard and bassist Jeff Ament.
 In a story described in the liner notes of the Lost Dogs album, Gossard decided he was no longer interested in playing the guitar riff which almost caused Ament to quit the band.

 Guitarist Mike McCready on the song:

 I remember Jeff really loving it and Stone either not liking it or being indifferent about it.
 Jeff and Stone were arguing a lot about this song and were kind of mad at each other.
 Jeff got so pissed he went off and started dunking basketballs.
 It was like, "What's up, dude?"
 He got really pissed.
 He related this story to me recently.
 It was the typical Stone goes one way/Jeff goes the other.
 That is just how they work.
 They have been together forever and the dynamic between the two of them makes things work.
 There was a big, heated argument.
 But I thought it was a cool song with a cool vibe.
 It may have been an example of mid-tempo-itis.
 I recall the big argument between the two.
 Jeff said it was almost like he was going to quit.
 It was serious shit.